jasonyzhang/relpose/README.md

 ### Model Weights

-You can download the pre-trained model weights on both CO3Dv1 and CO3Dv2from [Google Drive](https://drive.google.com/file/d/1XwRjxOzqj6DXGg_bzYFy83iDlZx8mkQ-/view?usp=share_link).
+You can download the pre-trained model weights on both CO3Dv1 and CO3Dv2 from [Google Drive](https://drive.google.com/file/d/1XwRjxOzqj6DXGg_bzYFy83iDlZx8mkQ-/view?usp=share_link).
 Alternatively, you can use gdown:
 ```